Ch3ster8/Assignment_1/README.md

 	what to do, one of my biggest gripes of games is getting lost and not knowing where to go so I never want to make a game where the player feels lost, to do this I added a key component called a sign, it allows me to simply tell the player information I want them to know.
-These signs can also be used like a narator allowing me to take inspiration from the stanley parable and implement my own decisions into the game.
+These signs can also be used like a narrator allowing me to take inspiration from the Stanley parable and implement my own decisions into the game.

 Dialogue choices:

-Testing/Evaluation:
+Testing:

+Evaluation:
+How ive implemented branching decisions

+How these new skills could be transferable

 Optional Tutorial (Not included in word count.
 Opening the raw file is required for indentation purposes):